cnmprfx/Dark_Specter/README.md

-Dark Spectre is a **multi-threaded darknet & clearnet crawler** designed for OSINT and investigative keyword hunting.
+Dark Specter is a **multi-threaded darknet & clearnet crawler** designed for OSINT and investigative keyword hunting.
 It supports **Tor**, **authentication**, **recursive spidering**, **screenshots**, **domain exclusion**, and **live crawl stats**.